 Have you ever received an Excel file and wondered how it was filtered without checking each column’s data filter?
 Or, maybe you needed to send a file and show your filters.
 That was a problem I faced recently when I started with a list of 3200 non-profits for the county.
-I needed a way for the recipients to see my autofilter criteria at a glance.
+I needed a way for Excel to show filter and logic.
 (Includes Excel practice spreadsheet with VBA code.)

 The screen snap below shows a filtered product list from an example file.
 Each column heading shows the drop-down arrow on the right.
 In Excel, columns that have filters have the down-control arrow show as blue.
 If you’re not familiar with this feature, you can review an earlier Excel AutoFilter tutorial.

 Excel makes it easier to identify a filtered column because it adds a small filter graphic to the drop-down arrow.
 If you place your mouse over the column heading, you can see the filter criteria.

 On the first pass with my large spreadsheet, I clicked each column and wrote the column’s filter criteria.
 I soon learned I didn’t want to do that again and started looking for a better way.

 Like many problems, I thought someone smarter than me had solved this issue.
 The first person is a Microsoft Excel MVP named Stephen Bullen.
 Mr. Bullen has written several books on VBA for Excel and has a website called Office Automation Ltd.